mutaimwiti/rbactl/DOCUMENTATION.md

 The function expects the following parameters:

 - `policies` - the system policies definition.
-- `userPermissionsResolver` - an handler that is triggered to get user permissions.
+- `userPermissionsResolver` - a handler that is triggered to get user permissions.
-- `unauthorizedRequestHandler` - an handler that is triggered if the user is not authorized to make the request.
+- `unauthorizedRequestHandler` - a handler that is triggered if the user is not authorized to make the request.
-- `authorizationExceptionHandler` - an handler that is triggered if an exception occurs when trying to get user permissions, check authorization or when triggering unauthorizedRequestHandler.
+- `authorizationExceptionHandler` - a handler that is triggered if an exception occurs when trying to get user permissions, check authorization or when triggering unauthorizedRequestHandler.

 See how `authorize()` and `createCan()` can be used on the two examples;